Editing Services for Businesses & Government Authors

 Not quite sure what level of editing you need?
 I’m happy to offer guidance; just ask.

-Because every manuscript is unique, the ranges below are for guidance only.
 Each project begins with a tailored estimate and a signed contract—never a one-click purchase.

-Rates for Creative Authors
+Rates for Business & Government Authors

 Typical Examples